Experiential Explanations for Reinforcement Learning: Experiment 2: Crafter Environment

-To determine faithfulness, we plotted the agent's values corresponding to each state.
-We also plotted the sum of values of the same states according to the IPs using the formula: where $P$ is the set of positive IPs including Health tracking IP and $N$ is the set of negative IPs.
-The plots aligned almost perfectly, as demonstrated in Figure \ref{fig:faithfulness-example}, which depicts a test run of average length.
+Where $C^{+}$ is the set of positive IPs including Health tracking IP and $C^{-}$ is the set of negative IPs.

-We also calculated the Root Mean Squared Percentage Error (RMSPE) \cite{CHAN1995135} between the agent values and the cumulative IP values for a set of 9 test runs.
+We then calculate the Root Mean Squared Percentage Error (RMSPE) \cite{CHAN1995135} between the agent values and the cumulative IP values for a set of 9 test runs.
 These runs used the same trained agent on the same map, but varied the starting location.
 RMSPE is calculated as:

-RMSPE values averaged 3.13\%, indicating a high similarity between the agent policy and the cumulative IP values.
+As before, the faithfulness evaluation does not use the baselines as the purpose is to evaluate the influence predictor models' ability to approximate the policy model.